Fractional Quantum Hall States of the $\mathcal{A}$ phase in the Second Landau Level

 Here $a_\alpha^I$ represents $I$-th component of $2n$-component Chern-Simons gauge fields, $A_\alpha$ is the external electromagnetic field, and $\epsilon^{\alpha\beta\gamma}$ is the antisymmetric Levi-Cevita tensor.
 The symmetric $ \mathbb{K} $-matrix for the sequence of states given in Eq.~\eqref{eq.series} can be read from the proposed wavefunction \eqref{eq.gen_wavefun} as

 where $ \mathbb{C} $ and $ \mathbb{M} $ are $n\times n$ matrices given respectively by $ \mathbb{C}_{ij} = 1 $ and $ \mathbb{M}_{ij} = 2(m-1-\delta_{ij})+1$.
 Further introducing charge vector $ t^T= (1,1,1, \cdots)_{2n} $ and quasiparticle vector $l^T = (1,0,0, \cdots)_{2n}$ and following Ref.~\onlinecite{wen_1992_ClassificationAbelianQuantum}, we find topological properties such as filling factor $\nu = t^T \mathbb{K}^{-1} t = n/(nm - 1)$ and quasiparticle charge $q= e\, l^T \mathbb{K}^{-1}t=e/[2(n m -1)]$.
-Half of the eigenvalues of the $ \mathbb{K} $-matrix are positive and the rest are negative.
+Half of the eigenvalues of the $ \mathbb{K} $-matrix are positive, and the rest are negative.
 Therefore, $n$ downstream and $n$ upstream quasiparticle/quasihole charge edge modes will exist for the FQHE states with $\nu=n/(nm-1)$ as well as its particle-hole conjugate filling factor $1-\nu$.
 Owing to the presence of disorder, these quasihole charge modes may be converted \cite{kane_1994_RandomnessEdgeTheory,bid_2010_ObservationNeutralModes} into a neutral mode with an addition of an additional quasiparticle in the downstream mode.
 Because $ \Psi_{\mathcal{A}}(n,m) $ in Eq.~\eqref{eq.gen_wavefun} indicates that every CB has choices of joining two available condensates which can accommodate $N/2$ of them and remains noninteracting, it has a hidden $ \mathbb{Z}_2 $ symmetry \cite{cappelli_2001_ParafermionHallStates}.
 Consequently, there will be one neutral downstream (upstream) Majorana edge mode carrying $0.5G_0$ thermal Hall conductance for the sequence of filling factors $\nu$ ($1-\nu$).
 Figure \ref{fig.modes} illustrates the possible edge modes for $\nu=1/2$, 2/5, 1/3, 2/3, and 3/8 in the SLL.
-Considering two (three) completely filled Landau levels for $\nu$ ($1-\nu$) and thereby two (three) downstream bosonic edge modes, the total thermal Hall conductance will be $2.5G_0$ irrespective of the FQHE states in the $\mathcal{A}$-phase of the SLL.
+Considering two (three) completely filled Landau levels for $\nu$ ($1-\nu$) and thereby two (three) downstream bosonic edge modes, the total thermal Hall conductance will be $2.5G_0$ irrespective of the FQHE states in the $\mathcal{A}$ phase of the SLL.
+This counterintuitive feature in thermal Hall conductance is, however, consistent with the identical counting of edge states in $\nu=1/2$ and $2/5$ shown in Fig.~\ref{fig.es}.